 Fox knew a good thing when they saw it and KSTU became a Fox O&O in 1989 and is the only Salt Lake City station to remain affiliated with the same network since that network’s inception.

 The next big challenge was tackling news in a very strong news market.
 KSTU launched Fox 13 News at Nine as its first half hour newscast on New Years Eve of 1990.
-Back then it would be hard to imagine that it would grow into today’s news giant with over 45 hours of news a week.
-By far, the most in the Salt Lake market.
+Back then it would be hard to imagine that it would grow into today’s news giant with over 56 hours of news a week – by far, the most in the Salt Lake market.

-In July of 2008, KSTU along with seven other FOX O&O stations were sold to Oak Hill Capital Partners.
+In July of 2008, KSTU and seven other Fox Owned & Operated stations across the country were sold to Oak Hill Capital Partners.
 Their television division, Local TV, has maintained a strong commitment to KSTU with major expansions to both the facility and news programming.

-Today, 33 years after that original broadcast, a much-expanded KSTU still sits in that same location at the International Center.
-The distant memory of Johnny Depp’s 21 Jump Street has been replaced with the anticipation of Simon Cowell’s X-Factor.
-The UHF and VHF dials are long gone but as Utahns turn to Fox 13 on their digital big screens one constant will come in crystal clear; KSTU has become a true powerhouse in Utah television.
+The UHF and VHF dials are long gone, but as Utahns turn to FOX 13 on their digital big screens, one constant will come in crystal clear: KSTU has become a true powerhouse in Utah television.